surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

 = 2.40.1 - October 30th, 2024 =
-- Fix: Issue where checkout mode was being honored when using direct checkout links.
+- Fix: Issue where checkout mode was not being honored when using direct checkout links.

 = 2.40.0 - October 30th, 2024 =
 - New: Invoicing - Create and send invoices to customers!